Mount Tagapo: Climbing the mountain

-Mount Tagapo is a worthwhile destination among local climbers as it is not tall mountain to climb, and climbers are rewarded by the one-of-a-kind panoramic views because of its location at the center of the large Laguna de Bay.
+Mount Tagapo is frequented by local climbers for the panoramic views from its location at the center of Laguna de Bay.
 The hike to Mount Tagapo starts with a ferry boat ride from the Port of Binangonan.
-The boat trip could take a while as boats do not leave unless they are full and stop at every barangay ports of Talim Island till it encircles the island before returning to Binangonan Port.
+The boats do not leave unless full; and they stop at every barangay port of Talim, encircling the island before returning to Binangonan Port.

-The peak can be reached in 1.5 to 2 hours and can be ascended from either the Binangonan or Cardona side of the mountain, depending on the difficulty desired.
-The trail on western side of the mountain is an easy to moderate hike starting in Barangay Janosa in Binangonan.
-Climbers register and pay the fee at the barangay hall where guides are also available for hire.
-A steeper, more difficult hike to the top is available if coming from the eastern side of the mountain starting at Barangay Lambac in Cardona, where guides can be hired as well at the barangay hall.
-It is also possible to traverse the mountain from one town to the other, but guides are only available uphill as they have to return to their hometowns afterwards.
+The peak is reached in 1.5 to 2 hours and may be ascended from either Binangonan or Cardona sides of the mountain, based on difficulty.
+The trail hike from the western side is easy to moderate, starting from Barangay Janosa in Binangonan.
+Climbers register and pay a fee at the barangay hall where hired guides are available.
+A steeper and more challenging hike to the top is taken when ascended from the eastern side of the mountain, starting from Barangay Lambac in Cardona, also where guides may be hired at the barangay hall.
+It is also possible to traverse the mountain from one town to the other, but guides are for the uphill hike only, as they must return to their hometowns.

 The climb to the top can be very hot during summer as there is no shade on the upper slope.
 The initial part starts with a trek through forests of trees and bamboos.
 Villagers make their livelihood by manufacturing bamboo products.
 Near the middle of the hike, the trail changes into a field of tall cogon grass, which could grow up to 5 ft.
 Their leaves can be very sharp and could cut skin or poke someone's eyes especially on windy days.

-Upon reaching the barren top, a 360-degree view of the entire Laguna Lake and its coastal towns can be beheld, including the skylines of Metro Manila to the northwest.
+Upon reaching the barren top, a 360-degree view of the entire Laguna de Bay and its coastal towns can be beheld, including the skylines of Metro Manila to the northwest.
 Mountains visible include nearby Mount Sembrano to volcanic mountains like the three peaks of Mount Banahaw volcano complex (from left to right, Mounts Banahaw de Lucban, Banahaw and San Cristobal) in the southward direction with Mounts Atimbia and Kalisungan (aka Mount Nagcarlan) before the complex; to the southwest, Mount Makiling with the farther Mount Macolod and Mount Sungay to its right; to the far north, Mt.
 Arayat on a very clear day; and eastward are the nameless mountains of the Sierra Madre mountain range.